Operation Badr (1973): Assistance from the Arab League

+Egyptian–Syrian offensive

 During that month, Syrian President Hafez al-Assad indicated his intentions of going to war against Israel.
 Egypt and Syria agreed to coordinate military action via negotiations, and the respective Ministers of War formulated a common military strategy.
 Egypt enlisted the political support of several more Arab countries, some producers of oil.
 Sadat discussed the possibility of using oil as an economic weapon to pressure Western governments into adopting more pro-Arab policies.
 During the war, oil-producing Arab nations, primarily Libya and Saudi Arabia, initiated an oil embargo, and several sent token forces to the front lines.

 Sadat bred caution into his commanders, even warning his later Minister of War, Ahmed Ismail Ali, "not to lose the army as had happened in 1967."
 On 3 June 1971 he outlined his vision of a limited war:

 I want us to plan [the offensive] within our capabilities, nothing more.
 Cross the canal and hold even ten centimeters of the Sinai.
 I'm exaggerating, of course, but that will help me greatly and alter completely the political situation internationally and within Arab ranks.

 Sadat's strategy was designed to achieve political success without needing a comprehensive military victory, and hence, and in view of the Egyptian military's marked inferiority to the Israeli Defense Forces, this required only a limited war.

 A limited operation was supported by Egyptian armed forces Chief of Staff Saad El Shazly.
 He argued that Israel has two fatal weaknesses.
 The first of which is inability to sustain high human casualties due to limited available manpower.
 The second is inability to sustain a prolonged war for it mobilizes around 18% of the Jewish population.
 A prolonged limited defensive war can best capitalize both weaknesses.